kmowery/libfixedtimefixedpoint/README.md

 ## Why

-Operations on floating point numbers (`float` or `double`), even simple ones such as add and multiply, can take different amounts of time depending on the operands.
-If you use these numbers in your security-critical application, malicious attackers could use this timing side-channel against you.
+Operations on floating point numbers (`float` or `double`), even simple ones such as add and multiply, can take varying amounts of time depending on the numbers inovlved.
+If you use floating point operations in your security-critical application, malicious attackers could use this timing side-channel against you.

 ## Usage